Paris International Festival of Fantastic and Science-Fiction Film: Early years

 The first edition of the festival, which took place at Nanterre's Théâtre des Amandiers, did not feature a competition because the host city was governed by the French Communist Party, and pitting international artists against each other was viewed as incompatible with socialist values.
 Therefore, the second edition of the festival, which by then had moved to the Palace in Paris, was the first competitive event.
 The festival's main award was the Golden Licorn, awarded to the best film.

 The festival received early support from British studio Hammer Film Productions, an association it maintained through the years.
 The inaugural edition's guest of honor was Hammer star Peter Cushing, and it featured a retrospective of the company's films.
 Other Hammer mainstays like Terence Fisher and Christopher Lee made appearances in the event's formative years.

 Grand Rex era

 For its sixth edition the festival moved to the Grand Rex, one of Paris' best known art déco buildings.
 It remained there until its penultimate edition, and the venue has become associated with the event's golden years.

-Italian director Dario Argento has likened the festival's atmosphere to "a rock concert", and mentioned Suspiria's Paris premiere, where he was borne aloft in trumph by fans, as one of the moments that helped him realize his newfound stature in the film industry.
+Italian director Dario Argento has likened the festival's atmosphere to "a rock concert", and mentioned Suspiria's Paris premiere, where he was borne aloft in triumph by fans, as one of the moments that helped him realize his newfound stature in the film industry.
 Fellow Italian Lucio Fulci is said to have embraced his late conversion to the horror genre based on the raucous reception his film The Beyond received in Paris.
 About the festival's crowds, Sam Raimi declared: "Now everytime I do something [in a film], I think of the Rex's audience and what will make them scream."